-Daymare 1998 is a third-person Survival Horror game with over the shoulder camera, developed in Unreal Engine 4 for Windows PC via Steam, the Playstation 4 and Xbox One by 2019 under Invaders Studios, published by Destructive Creations.
+Daymare 1998 is a third-person Survival Horror game with an Always Over the Shoulder, developed in Unreal Engine 4 for Windows PC via Steam, the Playstation 4 and Xbox One by 2019 under Invaders Studios, published by Destructive Creations.

 In 1998, an industrial accident transforms the unaware citizens of a little community of Keen Sight, Idaho into violent and deformed creatures, a town that's changed thanks to the backing of a company called Hexacore Biotechnologies.
 A HADES (Hexacore Advanced Division Extraction and Search) team is dispatched to investigate the area and take out the monsters roaming around.

 Involved in the op is a (supposedly) ex-Russian soldier named Liev and chopper pilot Raven, the two being deployed in a HADES op to secure Keen Sight in Idaho.
 The last survivor of KS is Samuel, a forest ranger who just so happens to be caught in the middle of the outbreak.
 He also happens to be medically diagnosed with a condition known as Daymare Syndrome, which causes panic attacks and anxiety with random visions.

 You are expected to survive to this waking nightmare that has its roots in a nostalgic mood.
 The narration is full of direct references to the pop culture of the 90's and the modern gameplay mechanics fit perfectly with the old school survival horror atmosphere.